alex-petrenko/sample-factory/docs/09-environment-integrations/atari.md

 ### Reports

-- Sample-Factory was benchmarked on Atari against CleanRL and Baselines.
-Sample-Factory was able to achieve similar sample efficiency as CleanRL and Baselines using the same parameters.
+- Sample Factory was benchmarked on Atari against CleanRL and Baselines.
+Sample Factory was able to achieve similar sample efficiency as CleanRL and Baselines using the same parameters.
     - https://wandb.ai/wmfrank/atari-benchmark/reports/Atari-Sample-Factory2-Baselines-CleanRL--VmlldzoyMzEyNjIw